Licence To Alter A Flat

 These responses must be undertaken within a reasonable period of time.

-The leaseholder is responsible for setting out the proposed scope of works to the landlord and where necessary, reference should be made to the ‘As Built’ drawings and specifications to ensure their accuracy and to avoid any dispute at the expiry of the lease.
-The leaseholder must also provide an undertaking that all works will comply with all relevant statutes, planning consent, bye-laws, building regulations and good working practices for which the burden of proof will usually be on the landlord to show the duties have been complied with.
+When a Licence to Alter is required, the leaseholder must provide an undertaking that all works will comply with all relevant statutes, planning consent, bye-laws, building regulations and good working practices for which the burden of proof will usually be on the landlord to show the duties have been complied with.